 The final part of today’s walk takes you into Ballycastle Forest where you descend along a good forest path into Ballycastle.
 There are magnificent panoramic views of Rathlin Island and the forest is also home to an abundance of birds and other wildlife.
 Overnight at Ballycastle.

 Walk Details: Distance: 17kms.
-Duration: 5.5hours.
 Max.
 Height: 350m.
 Rocky,muddy mountain and grass tracks with some road walking.
 Can be wet underfoot – boots essential.

-For Today’s walk you will be taken by taxi to Larrybane with its visitor centre and the world famous Carrick-a-Rede rope bridge.
-The bridge spans an 80 foot deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting dramatic climax to an exhilarating day’s walk.
+Beginning at Larrybane visitor centre and the world-famous Carrick-a-Rede rope bridge.
+The bridge spans an 80-foot-deep chasm that renders Carrick-a-Rede island, a must do for every visitor and gives a fitting beginning to an exhilarating day’s walk.
 From here it is only a short distance by the coastal path to the little village of Ballintoy.
 The little harbour at the foot of the cliffs is well worth a visit.

-From Ballintoy you very soon come to the beautiful strand of White Park Bay, then on to Portbraddan, with Ireland’s tiniest church measuring only 12ft by 6.5ft.
+From Ballintoy harbour you very soon come to the beautiful strand of White Park Bay, then on to Portbraddan, with Ireland’s tiniest church measuring only 12ft by 6.5ft.
 Continuing on you come to the ruins of Dunseverick Castle and then along the cliff-top path round Benbane Head and on to the Giant’s Causeway.
-From here you can stay on the path which leads to Portballintrae and your accommodation.
-Alternatively there is a shorter route along a pleasant path and through golflinks to end this most splendid of walks.
+From here you will travel by public bus to Bushmills for your overnight.

 After a final breakfast and farewell at Bushmills you commence your homeward journey.